-This handbook, which is relevant to SCoR assessors, council members, committee members, employees, representatives, and trustees, is designed to protect the personal information of our data subjects who are mostly members, beneficiaries, and employees.
-It is to inform you about the personal information that we collect, how this information may be used, and the procedures you must follow to comply with data protection legislation.
+This handbook, which is relevant to SCoR assessors, council members, committee members, employees, representatives, and trustees, is designed to protect the personal information of our data subjects.
+Our data subjects are mainly members, beneficiaries, and employees.
+This

-1 A 'Data Controller' is an organisation which determines the purposes for which and the manner in which personal data is processed.
+&lt;sup>1 A 'Data Controller' is an organisation which determines the purposes for which and the manner in which personal data is processed.

-2 'Personal information' includes personal and sensitive personal data.
+&lt;sup>2 'Personal information' includes personal and special category personal data.
 It is information, facts or opinion, recorded electronically or in mail filing systems, which identifies a living individual.
-Sensitive personal data is known as 'special categories of personal data' under GDPR.
-It includes information about someone's health, religion, political opinion or trade union membership, race, ethnicity, or sex lives.
+Special categories of personal data includes information about someone's health, religion, political opinion or trade union membership, race, ethnicity, or sex lives.

-3 The safest way of defining 'Processing' under data protection legislation is to think of it as 'using' personal information.
+&lt;sup>3 The safest way of defining 'Processing' under data protection legislation is to think of it as 'using' personal information.
 It includes obtaining, holding, recording, retrieval, consultation and the disclosure of personal information.